sohailsomani/soso-state/README.md

-The idea was initially conceived after finding the Redux model was way too slow for real-time code (well, as real-time as you can get in a browser) and that the Redux way of solving the performance issue required way too much thinking.
+The idea was initially conceived after finding the Redux model was way too slow for real-time code (well, as real-time as you can get in a browser) and that the Redux way of solving the performance issue required way too much ceremony on the part of developers.
+That is, we could not find a way to factor out the thinking in one place.

 With `soso.statetree`, you describe the shape of any portion of your state and combine it as needed for a particular application.
 Less thinking = good.